vandenn/evanlivelo.com/content/blog/2025-10-02-hello-world.md

 # Welcome!

-Welcome to my blog! _This is primarily a page to test out and make sure the Markdown features look right on my page_ when they're rendered dynamically by [Next.js](https://nextjs.org/), but I'll also use this opportunity to quickly talk a bit about what I want to do here.
+Welcome to my blog! _This is primarily a page to test out and make sure the Markdown features look right on my page_ when they're rendered dynamically by [React Markdown](https://github.com/remarkjs/react-markdown), but I'll also use this opportunity to quickly talk a bit about what I want to do here.

 # What to expect